lauraspberry/lauraspberry/README.md

 🌱 building the world's largest collegiate hackathon with [Cal Hacks](https://calhacks.io/) 🚀

-:sunny: building web applications with [Web Development at Berkeley](https://webatberkeley.org/)!
+🌱 designing web applications with [Web Development at Berkeley](https://webatberkeley.org/) :sunny:

-🔭 a teaching assistant for UC Berkeley's [Web Design Decal](wdd.io)

 🌱 learning how to transfer my artistic abilities to the digital realm :)